DannyMoerkerke/sw-proxy/README.md

 ## Browser support
 Tested in:
-- Chrome 67
+- Chrome 67+
-- Safari 11.1
+- Safari 11.1+
-- Firefox 60
+- Firefox 60+
-- Edge 17
+- Edge 17+

-sw-proxy should run in all browsers that support ES6 modules and Service Worker.
+sw-proxy should run in all browsers that support Service Worker.

 ## Inspecting and debugging the service worker
 For a great explanation of how to inspect and debug service workers